VoronDesign/Voron-Hardware/Klipper_Expander/Documentation/Setup_and_Flashing_Guide.md

 Your board should now be usable with Klipper.
 Use the example config file to get started Best option is to copy the example config file into the same directory as `printer.cfg` then add `[include klipperExpander.cfg]` to the end of your `printer.cfg` to include the file.

+## Build Options

+As noted, the options here will work for most fans, thermistors, and heaters.
+You can select additional options, but you're limited by the memory on the board and if you select too many options the board will fail to flash.
+For more complex use cases, you may need to disable some options to make room for others.

+Note the build options menu has changed in the past and may change again.
+If you are getting an mcu error, klippy.log may give you a hint as to what build options you need to add.
+Please open a github issue if the menu has change significantly from the screenshots shown here.